 This alternative lending platform feels consumer lending is more than just a trend

-Even though LoanTap has a slight exposure to SME finance, their core focus is on salaried customers.
-Explaining the company’s vision, Vikas Kumar, Co-founder & CTO, LoanTap, said, unlike a bank, which generally offers one vanilla product to salaried borrowers – term loan, LoanTap focuses on need and cash flow-based products.
+Vikas Kumar says unlike a bank, which generally offers one vanilla product to salaried borrowers – term loan, LoanTap focuses on need and cash flow-based products.
+Their product range varies from EMI free loans to overdraft to wedding loans to holiday loans.

 From "munafa" to creating value over valuation